Game & Application Development (BS)

 • Windows and Linux operating system

-Whether your dream is to land a video game developer job or find a UX design position with a new start-up — or you whether you want to work independently or on a team — USF will prepare you for a variety of creative and technical roles, such as:
+Whether your dream is to land a video game developer job or find a UX design position with a new start-up — or you whether you want to work independently or on a team — Saint Francis will prepare you for a variety of creative and technical roles, such as:

 • 3-D modeler